CJ Perry: Professional wrestling career

-WWE
+WWE (2013–2021)

 Managerial role (2013–2016)

 In June 2013, Perry revealed that she had been signed to WWE and was sent to their developmental branch NXT.
 She debuted on the October 23, 2013, episode of NXT, under the ring name "Lana", scouting Alexander Rusev.
 On the November 6 episode of NXT, Lana became Rusev's "social ambassador", using a Russian accent and developing a character who majored in Foreign Affairs and Business and Social Media Marketing in college.
 Lana made her main roster debut on the January 31 episode of SmackDown, where she and Rusev in the following weeks appeared in a series of self-promotional videos and speeches.
 In early May, Lana began dedicating Rusev's matches to her "hero", President of Russia Vladimir Putin, as well as adopting an anti-American, Russophilic gimmick.

 Lana made some controversial comments during an in-ring promo prior to Rusev's match at Battleground, blaming the United States for current world events and praising Putin.
 Although she did not directly mention it, some media outlets said Lana was making reference to the crash of Malaysia Airlines Flight 17, which happened three days before Battleground, to help build heat for Rusev in his feud against Jack Swagger.
 A representative of WWE later told TMZ that the segment was not specifically about the Malaysia Airlines crash, noting that the Rusev-Lana storyline "has been a part of WWE programming for more than three months.
 WWE apologizes to anyone who misunderstood last night's segment and was offended".